overturetool/vdm2c/readme.md

 ## Translation Notes

-If we want the C code to be usable from C++ we must make sure that it can be included like:
+If one wants to use the C code from C++  it can be included as shown below:

 ```c++
 extern "C"